DanBrooker/Data/README.md

 ## Notifications
 Options:

-a) You can set a `StoreDelegate` to be notified about global changes to the datastore.

-b) You can observe the following notifications for changes
+a) You can observe the following notifications for changes
 * "dataStoreAdded"
-> Not actually called yet, doesn't distinguish between modified and added currently
+> Not actually called yet, cannot distinguish between modified and added currently

 * "dataStoreModified"
 * "dataStoreRemoved"

-c) And this is the best option use `Data<T>` collections
+b) And this is the best option use `Data<T>` collections

 ## Collections